psfoley/openfl/docs/install.singularity.rst

    Make sure you've run the :ref:`install.installing:Initial Steps` section first.

 .. note::
-    You'll need Docker installed on all nodes.
+    You'll need Docker installed on the node where you'll be building the Singularity containers.
 To check that Docker is installed and running properly, you can run the Docker *Hello World* command like this: